Title: A. Marine research infrastructure for Australia

 Title: N. Ecological research that informs management decisions in Australian marine conservation reserves

 Chair(s): Dr Simone Strydom, Research Scientist, Department of Biodiversity, Conservation and Attractions

 Description: Ecological assets often underpin the social and economic values of marine parks and Commonwealth reserves Australia wide.
 For example, healthy limestone reefs in proximity to seagrass meadows support the highest grossing fishery in Australia – the western rock lobster.
 Research that focuses on impacts and responses of habitat-forming ecosystems (coral reefs, macroalgae reefs, seagrasses) and how they influence subsequent ecosystem services is becoming highly critical in the face of our changing climate.
 This symposium will facilitate sharing interstate knowledge among scientists dedicated to conducting world-class research that focusses on informing management regarding these key habitats within these commercially and recreationally valuable areas.
 We believe that this symposium will be of interest to numerous ecologists, biologists, physiologists and remote-sensing scientists across a range of government, industry and academic institutions; who would benefit immensely from having an appropriate platform to share their work and gain new insights from other marine scientists.

 Title: O. Ocean Stewardship – Active Earth-Keeping for our Blue Planet

-Chair(s): Mr John Turnbull, PhD Candidate, University of NSW
+Chair(s): Mr John Turnbull, PhD Candidate, The University of New South Wales

 Contact(s): Mr John Turnbull email@example.com